 Applications are accepted year-round.
 In order to be considered, submit completed application form and Curriculum Vitae (CV) via email.
 The application form and CV must be received before the application package is submitted to EERE for consideration.
 Applicants are asked to identify their area(s) of programmatic interest on the application form.
 Descriptions of the programmatic areas can be found here.

 Applications for fellowships are accepted and reviewed all year, except for applications to the Solar SunShot Initiative.
-Sunshot applications are reviewed (and offers are made) three times per year with rolling application deadlines of September 30th, January 31st, and May 31st.
+SunShot applications are reviewed (and offers are made) two times per year with rolling application deadlines of January 15th and June 15th.
+The SunShot application review process takes approximately 3-4 months.

 CV must include the following: